Paenibacillus larvae subsp. larvae

 Long chains or filaments, sometimes parallel.

-Frequently free spores observed in smears from dead honeybees of ‘American foulbrood’.
+Frequently free spores are observed in smears from dead honeybees of ‘American foulbrood’.

 Aerobic, facultative anaerobic.
 Requires aerobic conditions for vegetative growth and